-The goal for all students should be to take mathematics courses each year through the 12th grade.
+Today, the goal is for all students to take mathematics courses each year through the 12th grade.

 The goal for all educators should be to ensure that every mathematics course is of the highest quality.

 Too many minority students do not receive academic counseling encouraging them to take AP courses.